-When he or she says something that tends to elicit a powerful response within you, don't react but ask yourself, "What does this trigger in me?"
+When he or she says something that tends to elicit a powerful response within you, ask yourself, "What does this trigger in me?"

+Instead of reacting, ask yourself, "What does this trigger in me?
 Where in my body do I feel this trigger?"